mez/carnd/P3_behavioral_cloning/writeup_report.md

 ### 2. Upsample

 Time to augment so we can start upsampling under represented examples.
-We start by fliping 40% of the examples that are not zero steering angle.
+We start by flipping 40% of the examples that are not zero steering angle.
 So far so good!
 <div align="center">
    <br>
   <img src="./images/data4.png"><br><br>